Health Conditions & Chronic Disease

 The type of fat we choose to consume could have a big impact on the levels of inflammation in our body.
 Since MS patients have an inflammatory response in multiple parts of their bodies, including their immune system, the brain, and the blood vessels, consuming oils that help to reduce inflammation is an important part of a dietary strategy to managing MS.

-Choose olive, hemp, or flaxseed oil, instead of saturated fats like butter or shortening.
+Choose plant-based oils instead of saturated fats like butter or shortening.
 These oils have healthy unsaturated fats that help lower cholesterol and reduce inflammation.

 Turmeric